photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

   * Wait for our code review and fix remaining issues, if any.
   * Write [documentation](https://docs.photoprism.org/developer-guide/documentation/) if you are adding new features or changing functionality.
 It is hosted on [docs.photoprism.org](https://docs.photoprism.org/) and automatically updates whenever changes are pushed to the repository.

-*Note: You can also create a pull request if your changes are not complete / working yet.
-Simply let us know that it is in progress, so that we don't try to merge it.
-We can help you with a code review or other feedback, if needed.*

-### Please be patient ###
+You can also create a pull request if your changes are not yet complete or working.
+Just let us know it's in progress, so we don't try to merge them.
+We can help you with a code review or other feedback if needed.
+Please be patient with us.
-We have a set of guidelines which ensure that all source code contributions are acceptable:

-- The feature must be fully implemented
-- Unit and acceptance tests have to be written
-- The feature must work with sqlite and mysql
-- The UI must be fully responsive
-- It needs to be tested on multiple browsers and devices
-- Translations need to be created for all languages
-- Docs need to be updated

-Reviewing, testing and finally merging pull requests consumes significant resources on our side.
-Unless it's just a small fix, it may take several months.
+**Reviewing, testing and finally merging pull requests requires significant resources on our side.
+If it's not just a small fix, it can take several months.**